-With many professionals transitioning fully to remote work and experiencing it for the first time, there are many changes that will take getting used to.
+With many professionals transitioning fully to company-wide remote work and experiencing it for the first time, there are many changes that will take getting used to.

 Communication challenges have always existed, even in traditional office environments.
 That said, they present differently for remote employees.